Website GDPR Compliant: Where Are We Now?

 Know the Philosophy

-When it comes to the GDPR, you must account for all departments in your business that interact with data.
+When it comes to ensuring your website is GDPR compliant, you must account for all departments in your business that interact with data.
 Implementations need to consider both legal and technological standpoints.

 This is an essential step to begin with in regards to mapping data flows between websites and applications.
 The source of truth (master data) and internal/external maps need be documented well especially in the cases of audits.